 Therefore, any health issues you have with your ears, such as earwax, ruptured eardrums, and tinnitus, will not be treated.

-They cannot prescribe hearing aids to children, and they are unable to bill the majority of insurance companies, Medicare, and Medicaid.
+They cannot prescribe hearing aids to children, and they cannot bill the majority of insurance companies, Medicare, and Medicaid.

-When you visit an audiologist, you begin a lifelong relationship with someone whose goal is to take care of your hearing health.
+When you visit an audiologist, you begin a lifelong relationship with someone who aims to take care of your hearing health.
 Your current hearing levels will be recorded, and any future hearing loss will be tracked and treated as needed.